-In this post you have the complete review about John Frieda’s shampoo, but I tell you from now on that this is one of my favorites.
+In this post you have the complete review about John Frieda’s shampoo, but I tell you from now on that this is one of my favourites.
 It’s super powerful and not as expensive as L’Oréal’s.
 The downside?
 I notice that it dries out the hair a little, so better use a mask or a good conditioner afterwards.

 I have used this shampoo alone, but it also has conditioner and mask, if you want to complete.
 Of course, it should leave your hair completely gray if you use the entire range together!

 It is good value for money.
 It is not as powerful as the previous two, but it can come in handy if you are looking for only a very soft effect or an economical option.
 Perfect if you are looking to add a touch of money to gray hair.